hugo-russeil/snake/README.md

 ## Usage

-Use the arrow keys to navigate the snake: up, down, left, and right.
+Use the arrow keys to navigate the snake: up, down, left, and right. <br/>
+Use the spacebar to pause the game. <br/>
 Press 'q' to quit the game.

 ## License